 It is important to check your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor:

-- Signs of urinary tract infection, including fever, pain during urination, general feeling unwell
+- Signs of urinary tract infection, including fever, pain during urination, generally feeling unwell

-- Amount of blood in the urine increases
+- Amount of blood in the urine increases, large blood clots form, or there is a problem passing urine

-- Pain that doesn’t go away with the pain medications you’ve been given
+- Pain that doesn’t go away with the pain medicines you’ve been given

 - The stent comes out on its own